JPAT-ROSEMARY/SCUBA/README.md

 How SCUBA can be Useful
 --
-Introduction on bytecode engineering and a bunch of practical examples on software engineering and object oriented design and programming.
+Introduction on bytecode engineering and a bunch of practical examples on software engineering and object oriented design and programming principles.

-How to get involved
+How to Get Involved
 --
 There are a couple of Test Case classes in each project.
 These test cases will give you a complete idea on the structure and logical connection of the project's modules.
 I will be so glad to discuss your suggestions and ideas.

-How To run
+How to Run
+=

+* Execute the command Gradle clean compileJava build run in `./master` project

+* In eclipse: consume `./org.jpat.scuba/eclipse.launch/Application.launch` with "Run Configurations..."

+Prerequisites
 --

-* Execute the command Gradle clean compileJava build run in `./master` project.

-* Eclipse, consume `./org.jpat.scuba/eclipse.launch/Application.launch` with "Run Configurations...".
+SCUBA assumes the machine is configured as follows:
+* [1] Jdk 8
+* [2] Gradle 2.4
+* [3] Development IDE like eclipse - Kepler with Jdk 8 support or Luna

+Entry Point
+--
+* Project driver:  `./org.jpat.scuba.ui`
+* Main class: `org.jpat.scuba.ui.app.Application`; with the relative path as `./org.jpat.scuba.ui/src/main/java/org/jpat/scuba/ui/app/Application.java`
+* Test cases will summarise the entry and internal structure

+SCUBA input
+* [1] Configurations file; check for an example `./org.jpat.scuba.ui/benchmark.examples/user.benchmark.properties`.
+Also `./org.jpat.scuba.ui/src/main/resources/org/jpat/scuba/ui/benchmark/benchmark.properties`
+	If you run it with Gradle, then it will consume the second properties file automatically Those two properties files explain to you the rest of the story.

+* [2] Input bytecode archive (only two formats accepted Zip and Jar).
+	The prepared properties files above already pick some examples located in `/org.jpat.scuba.ui/benchmark.examples/java` and `/org.jpat.scuba.ui/benchmark.examples/scala`.

 Issues
 --
-(1) BCEL Framework used is 5.2 which has not been updated yet to consider Java 8.
+* (1) BCEL Framework used is 5.2 which has not been updated yet to consider Java 8.
-(2) Enhancement is required for the Concrete Exceptions in the common project (3) FinBugs tool integration is not yet provided with gradle build
+* (2) Enhancement is required for the Concrete Exceptions in the common project
+* (3) FinBugs tool integration is not yet provided with gradle build